aritradevelops/vscode-read-comments/README.md

 # Intro

-**Read Comments** is a fun extension which reads aloud all the comments in your code, which may not be that useful or may be it is 🤔. let me know if you find a good use case 🤣.
+**Speaker** is a fun extension which reads aloud all the comments in your code, which may not be that useful or may be it is 🤔. let me know if you find a good use case 🤣.
 None the less *LORD* chatGpt 🤡 has found some of the use cases which are mentioned below 👇🏼.